 Special Programs and Opportunities

 Students in the Urban Sustainability concentration may be interested in the Goldman Undergraduate Honors Program in Environmental Science, Technology and Policy, which aims to provide a select group of Stanford undergraduate students with a unique honors capstone experience in the area of environmental solutions, as well as the Schneider Sustainable Energy Fellowships, which places students in non-governmental organizations (NGOs) to support sustainable energy development.
-Students interested in pursuing graduate studies may consider the Coterminal M.S. degree program in Earth Systems.
+Students interested in pursuing graduate studies may consider the Coterminal M.A./M.S. degree program in Earth Systems.

 |EARTHSYS||112||Human Society and Environmental Change (4 units)|